 - A bump on the skin

-- And area of flaky and often dry skin
+- An area of flaky and often dry skin

-- Accompanied by pain and tenderness in the affected area
+- Can be accompanied by pain and tenderness in the affected area

-- Calluses normally appear on the ball of the foot, the heel or on the inside of the big toe
+- Calluses usually appear on the ball of the foot, the heel or the inside of the big toe.

-You might think it’s going to alleviate the pain, but cutting or trimming a callus with a razor is NOT the way to go.
-It’s super dangerous and can lead to not only injuries but also nasty infections.
+While you might think extreme measures are going to alleviate the pain, cutting or trimming a callus with a razor is NOT the way to go.
+It’s extremely dangerous and unsanitary, possibly leading to not only injuries but potentially nasty infections.
 Anything surgical should always be your very last resort and performed by a medical professional.

-Often times something as simple as just removing the source of constant pressure is enough to let the callus heal on its own, however we’ve got some great tips and methods of treatment to help you get rid of the stubborn problem.
+Often times, something as simple as just removing the source of constant pressure is enough to let the callus heal on its own; however, calluses may be stubborn which is why we have compiled some great natural home remedies for foot calluses.

 This is probably one of the easiest ways to treat foot calluses.
-Epsom salt helps to soften the affected area, which makes it super simple to scrub the dead skin away.
-The tea tree oil also helps to get rid of the calluses.
+Epsom salt helps to soften the affected area making it easier to scrub the dead skin away.
+Tea tree oil for calluses helps alleviate discomfort and reduce inflammation.

-For the soak, fill a foot tub with warm water and then add 1 cup of Rocky Mountain Essentials Tea Tree Oil Foot Soak, stir it up and then soak your feet in there for a good 10 minutes or so.
+For this natural callus foot soak, fill a foot tub with warm water and then add 1 cup of Rocky Mountain Essentials Tea Tree Oil Foot Soak, stir it up and then soak your feet in there for 10 to 15 minutes.

-Once you’re done soaking, use a pumice stone to scrub off all the dead skin on the affected area.
-Remember to use circular motions for the scrubbing step and then rinse and dry your feet properly once you’re done.
-Pro Tip: Always apply a thick foot cream after this soak to keep the skin soft and smooth
+Once you are done soaking, use a pumice stone to scrub off all the dead skin on the affected area.
+Remember to use circular motions when scrubbing.
+Rinse and dry your feet properly once you are done.
+Pro Tip: Always apply a thick foot cream after this soak to keep the skin moisturized.

 2. The Apple Cider Vinegar Zap

 For this method, soak a cotton ball in apple cider vinegar and then tape it to the callus before going to bed.
-In the morning, exfoliate the callus with a pumice stone and then moisture it with either olive or coconut oil.
+In the morning, exfoliate the callus with a pumice stone and then apply a natural moisturizer like olive oil or coconut oil.

 3. The Baking Soda Soak

 For the soak, mix three tablespoons of baking soda into a foot tub filled with hot water.
-You’ll have to let your feet soak in there for a good 10 minutes and then wash and scrub your feet with a pumice stone once you’re done soaking.
+You’ll have to let your feet soak in there for at least 10 minutes and then wash and scrub your feet with a pumice stone once you are done soaking.

 4. The Aspirin Paste

-Next you’ll want to wrap the bag around your foot with a warm towel and let it sit for a good 10 minutes.
+Next, wrap the bag around your foot with a warm towel and let it sit for 10 minutes.
 Once you take off the coverings, make sure to properly rinse your foot and then gently scrub the affected area with a pumice stone to get rid of dead skin.
 Apply a natural moisturizer to keep the affected area hydrated.

 5. The Bread and Vinegar Solution

-Okay so this might sound a little gnarly, but it does work wonders.
+Using bread and vinegar for foot problems may sound strange, but it does work wonders.
 Using a paste of bread and distilled vinegar helps soften up the callus and reduces the risk of it getting infected.
-Before you get started you’ll need to thoroughly wash and scrub your feet with a pumice stone and then pat them dry
+Before you get started, however, you’ll need to thoroughly wash and scrub your feet with a pumice stone and then pat them dry.

-For the paste, soak ½ slice of bread in ½ cup of white vinegar.
-Next you’re going to put the soaked bread over the callus and wrap it all up with a bandage.
+For the paste, soak a ½ slice of bread in a ½ cup of white vinegar.
+Next, you’re going to put the soaked bread over the callus and wrap it all up with a bandage.
 Go to bed and try to forget about the callus for one night.
-In the morning you can take off the bandage and then apply a good moisturizing lotion.
+In the morning you can take off the bandage and apply a good moisturizing lotion.

 6. The Lemon Peel Punch

-Although you can use lemon juice or the peel of a lemon, using the peel yields better results.
-The acidity of the lemon helps get rid of calluses and alleviates discomfort
+You can use lemon juice or the peel of a lemon, though using the peel yields better results.
+The acidity of the lemon helps get rid of calluses and alleviates discomfort.

-For the patch, take a small piece of lemon peel and cover the callus with it a bandage to keep it in place.
+For the patch, take a small piece of lemon peel and cover the callus with a bandage to keep it in place.
 Leave the peel on overnight and replace it with a fresh piece of peel in the morning.
-Using this daily for about 5 days in a row should remove the callus.
+Using this daily for a couple of days in a row should remove the callus.

-We hope that this article has given you some great insight on how you can alleviate the discomfort of calluses and get rid of them altogether.
-It’s clear to see that you don’t need to resort to extreme measure such as cutting or medical treatment to get rid of pesky calluses or cracked heels.
+It’s clear that you don’t need to resort to drastic measure like cutting or medical treatment to get rid of pesky calluses or cracked heels.
 Before you even consider extreme measures, try natural remedies that can be used in the comfort of your own home.